Pull Apart Garlic Bread

 How many calories per serving?

-This recipe is only 414 calories per serving.
+This recipe is 897 calories per loaf.

 homemade pull apart garlic bread recipe on table.

-What To Serve With This Recipe
+What To Serve With Garlic Bread

 Pull apart garlic bread teared on table.

-For a wholesome meal and easy weeknight dinner, I recommend the following recipes.
+For a wholesome meal and easy weeknight dinner, pair the bread with the following recipes.

 I hope you enjoy this post as much as I do.
 If you try my recipe, please leave a comment and consider giving it a 5-star rating.
 For more easy and delicious recipes, explore my Recipe Index, and stay updated by subscribing to my newsletter and following me on FacebookPinterest, and Instagram for new updates.